rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 - Any RAII guard might possibly create unintended behavior if held across an await boundary.

-This lint will enable the compiler to warn the user that the generated MIR could produce unforeseen side effects.
+This lint will enable the compiler to warn the user that the code could produce unforeseen side effects.
 Some examples of this are:

 - [`std::sync::MutexGuard`](https://doc.rust-lang.org/std/sync/struct.MutexGuard.html)
 - [`tracing::span::Entered`](https://docs.rs/tracing/0.1.15/tracing/span/struct.Entered.html)